 Most international brands focus their efforts on the three largest cities, and it’s true that it is there that you will find most media hubs and PR and marketing agencies, but the best Colombian PR agencies also recognize the potential beyond these regions.

 Depending on the product or service to be offered, it may be profitable to also focus on smaller cities.
-A well-informed and well-connected PR agency in Colombia will ensure that you approach the market in the manner that will prove most efficient for your company.
+A well-informed and well-connected PR agency in Colombia will ensure that you approach the market in the manner that will prove most effective for your company.

 As the Colombian GDP steadily increased in the last decade, so too did the middle class, which represented 15% of the population in 2002, and had jumped to 35% thirteen years later in 2015.
 With an economy showing sustained growth of between 4-7% year on year for the past decade, Colombia is one of the fastest growing economies in the region.
 While around seventeen million Colombian people are now considered middle class, there are still only around 3% (around 1.5 million people) in the high-income bracket, thus making price sensitivity of importance to this market, an important consideration for any PR or marketing strategy in the region.